 Skip to content

 Pre-application advice is intended to guide and inform the formulation of your development proposals before you submit a formal planning application.
+It provides a forum for developers to discuss proposals with the Planning Service and other stakeholders, as appropriate, at an early stage.

 It provides an opportunity for you to discuss your proposals with a planning officer, before going to the expense of having detailed drawings and specifications prepared by an architect, or other design professional.
 It should provide more certainty for your project and assist you in making informed decisions before deciding to progress to the cost and submission of a formal planning application.